mauricioddalus/agilecontent/cdn/README.md

 # AgileContent CDN File Converter#

-This a node.js application develop to convert txt remote log files into csv files.
+This a node.js application developed to convert txt remote log files into csv files.

 ## installing and running application ##